Blue Heelers: episode guide

 Alex continues a struggle with paranoia after receiving a bullet taped to a transfer application form.
 Things become more desperate when petty criminal Terry Swanson exploits Alex's situation by involving the police bureaucracy, further inflaming tensions inside the Mt Thomas station.
 Joss, the one person who can remedy all this, lacks the courage to confront Alex or confess to the boss.

-Guest Starring: Neil Pigot as Inspector Falcon-Price, Daniel Schlusser as Terry Swanson, Jesse Spence as Lee Cruikshank, Elspeth Ballantyne as Nola Pederson, Jordy Lucas as Erin Pederson, Adrienne Smith as Sian Potter, Joss Kasper as Callum Morris
+Guest Starring: Neil Pigot as Inspector Falcon-Price, Daniel Schlusser as Terry Swanson, Jesse Spence as Lee Cruikshank, Elspeth Ballantyne as Nola Pederson, Adrienne Smith as Star Potter, Jordy Lucas as Erin Pederson, Joss Kasper as Callum Morris

 Acid Test